-[97] Under s 190B(7), I must be satisfied that at least one member of the native title claim group currently has, or previously had, a traditional physical connection with any part of the land or waters covered by the application.
+[108] Under s 190B(7), I must be satisfied that at least one member of the native title claim group currently has, or previously had, a traditional physical connection with any part of the land or waters covered by the application.
 I take 'traditional physical connection' to mean a physical connection in accordance with the particular laws and customs relevant to the claim group, being 'traditional' in the sense discussed in Yorta Yorta.

-[98] Sufficient material is provided in the application regarding the traditional physical connection, current and past, of members of the native title claim group.
+[109] The applicant provides sufficient material regarding the traditional physical connection, current and past, of members of the native title claim group.
 As noted above, some members of the claim resided in the claim area until the 1960s and current members of the claim group such as Muuki Taylor continue to access the claim area, following protocols prescribed by traditional laws and customs.

-[99] I am therefore satisfied that at least one member of that group currently has a traditional physical connection with parts of the application area.
+[110] I am therefore satisfied that at least one member of that group currently has a traditional physical connection with parts of the application area.